msameert/msameert/README.md

 <!-- About -->
 <h2 align="center">About Me</h2>
 <p align="center">
   Software Engineer who enhances the relation between complex systems and human understanding.
-Working on full-stack developments and designing system architectures with emphasis on elegance, security, scalability and performance. <strong>I give souls to your ideas ;)</strong>
+Working on full-stack developments, buillding productive tech and designing system architectures with emphasis on elegance, security, scalability and performance. <strong>I give souls to your ideas ;)</strong>
 </p>

 ## Core Languages :